squaremo/docker/docs/sources/userguide/plugins.md

 	clusterhq/flocker-plugin $@
 ```

-(The docker socket should only be mounted if the plugin is started with `--priviliged`.)
+(The docker socket should only be mounted if the plugin is started with `--privileged`.)

 Docker then waits for the plugin to start listening on the socket (it polls the socket until it gets a successful response to an HTTP query to `/v1/plugin/handshake` on the socket, which returns with just a list of subsystems the plugin is interested in `["volume"]`).
 According to the type of plugin which is negotiated in the handshake, Docker registers the plugin to send it HTTP requests on certain events.